huskyhania/OP-Web-Application-IaC/README.md

 ## Overview:
 The application consists of three main parts:
 - Frontend: built with TypeScript, React, and Vite
-- Backend: implemented using Fastify, running as an AWS Lambda function function built from a custom Dockerfile
+- Backend: implemented using Fastify, running as an AWS Lambda function built from a custom Dockerfile
 - Infrastructure: defined in TypeScript using AWS CDK to set up several services on AWS:
   - AWS Lambda (runs the backend inside the Docker container)
   - S3 buckets (store static website assets and images)